Marie wrote asking about a Sicilian Rhyme…

 If anyone can help Marie with the rest of this rhyme, please let us know in the comments below.

 This article was posted on Sunday, June 13th, 2010 at 8:32 am and is filed under Countries & Cultures, Italian, Italian Nursery Rhymes, Italy, Languages, Mama Lisa, Questions, Readers Questions, Sicilian, Sicilian Rhymes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Can Anyone Help with a Sicilian Rhyme?”